OpenCTI-Platform/connectors/external-import/malpedia/README.md

 If you are not authenticated, by leaving this variable (auth_key) undefined or only public in the form of an empty string (""), all entities created by the connector will be in TLP:WHITE.
 This connector can therefore be used without an account.

+However, it is possible to use "default_marking" as an environment variable to customize your default marking.
+Markings availables : "TLP:CLEAR", ""TLP:GREEN", "TLP:AMBER", "TLP:RED".

 If you choose to set environment variables such as import_intrusion_sets, import_yara, create_indicators, create_observables to false, the connector will simply skip the bundle creation steps for the selected category.